minprog/programming-1/20 Problem sets/05 0 - Linux/10 Standard Edition.md

 What this means is that you are on John Harvards desktop in the home directory (the ~).
 Now enter the following command:

-	ls
+	**ls**

-You should see a new line printed with a list (ls = LiSt) of all the directories (in blue) and files (in white) within your home directory.
-Time to leave base, lets go to your Dropbox directory, which should be in the list printed by ls.
+You should see a new line printed with a list (**ls** = LiSt) of all the directories (in blue) and files (in white) within your home directory.
+Time to leave base, lets go to your Dropbox directory, which should be in the list printed by **ls**.
 If not, go back and install Dropbox!
 Now enter the command:

 	cd Dropbox

 You should now see a small change, namely ~ changed to ~/Dropbox.
 This essentially means you are now within the Dropbox directory which parent is the Home directory.
-So you changed your directory (cd = Change Directory) to Dropbox.
+So you changed your directory (**cd** = Change Directory) to Dropbox.
 Now lets head back.
 Enter the following command:

 	cd ..